-The ideal time to take the LSAT is during June after your junior year.
+The ideal time to take the LSAT is during the spring or summer after your junior year.
 This will provide ample time to study so that during the fall quarter, you can spend more time preparing your applications.
-However, SU students may prefer the September LSAT because the June exam may conflict with finals.
-You want to avoid taking the February LSAT during your senior year, if possible, because the majority of law schools will not accept this score, as they are already accepting applicants.
-If you want to take the exam in February, it would be better to do so in your junior year.
+However, SU students may prefer the Fall LSATs to avoid conflicts with finals.

 In order to register for the LSAT, you will need to create an account on LSAC.org.
 Once you have done this, you will be able to sign up for the exam online.

-The decision as to whether or not to take an LSAT Prep Course is completely up to thyou.
+The decision as to whether or not to take an LSAT prep course is completely up to you.
 When considering whether or not a prep course is right for you, consider the following things:

 You can find more information about specific LSAT test prep courses on the Additional Resources for Students page.

 If you decide not to take a prep course, consider other ways to prepare such as: